acasaccia/mgd-cpp-watercalc/Readme.txt

 9 8 9 7 8 2 5

 Preprocessing phase:
-After parsing the only node for which I have stable status is the sink.
+After parsing, the only node for which I have stable status is the sink.
 I iterate from it, climbing up the borders of the container and moving through the higher vertexes I find.
 For each of these vertexes I can state they have 0 capacity and stable status as their content directly goes into the sink.
-This way I easily restricted search space for the second part of the algorithm.
+This way I easily restrict search space for the second part of the algorithm.

 After preprocessing:
 0 0 0 0 0 0 0